-With the Interactive Image question type, the respondent answers the question by clicking on one specific zone in an image.
+The Interactive Image question type allows the respondent to answer the question by clicking on one specific zone in an picture.

 This is how your question could look: